About

 take it to a machine shop and let them put it on a drill press.
 Also

-the holes can be drilled at the TDC location of the crank wheels
+the holes can be drilled at the TDC or BDC location of the crank wheels

 without even taking it out of the crank cases.
 Just put duct tape on